 Table of contents

 To say these take-out inspired sesame noodles are easy to make is definitely an understatement because they are so easy (less than 15 minutes start to finish!
 Recipe calls for simple pantry ingredients!
 Only two simple steps!)
 I feel like I need a better word to describe them, like maybe effortless, or uncomplicated, or straightforward.
 This dinner is, in fact, all these things, but it’s Monday and if there’s anything we need on a Monday night for dinner it’s something “easy”.
 So I’m going with that.

-Long story short, the recipe I’m sharing is scaled to serve one person because it’s one of those dishes that you might make if you happen to have a solo night with nothing planned except a good Netflix binge and you want to make something for dinner that minimizes the time in between the actual making of dinner and when you crash on the couch.
+It’s a super fast and easy recipe – perfect for weeknight dinners.
+It’s one of those dishes that you might make if you happen to have a night with nothing planned except a good Netflix binge, and you want to make something for dinner that minimizes the time in between the actual making of dinner and when you crash on the couch.
 In this case, that’s about a 15-minute window.

 And, with the exception of the noodles, all of the ingredients are for the sauce, which you mix up while the noodles are boiling.
 The inspiration recipe is for cold sesame noodles, but over time I’ve taken to just tossing the hot noodles with the sauce and digging in right away while they’re still warm because they taste as delicious without having to wait for the noodles to chill.

 One of my kitchen pet peeves is buying a bunch of ingredients for a recipe that I never use again and end up buried in the dark recesses of my pantry only to be discovered years later.
 I don’t wish that for you either, so I’ve linked additional recipes at the end of this post that calls for most of the same ingredients I’m sharing here in case you’re interested in more recipes.
 Again, authenticity is not my goal.
 My goal is faking my favorite take-out dishes with accessible ingredients.
 So here are a few you’ll need…

 - Oyster sauce